What is a Debt Management Plan?

 Details of defaults and partial payments will be recorded on your credit file for six years from the date when they happened.
 After six years, they will be removed from your credit file record, even if the debt that they relate to hasn't been fully repaid.

 Once your debt management plan is complete and your debts are fully paid, you can start working to improve your credit score.
 Read our useful blog post on how to improve your credit score to get some tips and advice on where to start.

 Can I get a credit card while on a debt management plan?

 It may be possible for you to get a credit card or a mortgage while you’re on a debt management plan.
 Some lenders will take into consideration the fact that you’re paying your creditors through a debt management plan, but it could be more difficult to be accepted, or you might not be able to access better interest rates.

 However, it may not be advisable to get a credit card, mortgage or other forms of credit while on a debt management plan.
 If you’re considering doing so, this entirely depends on your individual circumstances and it’s worth seeking advice from your independent debt management company or a charitable organisation before applying for any credit.

 If you have a debt management plan and you feel you're struggling, speak to your DMP provider.
 They can offer advice and support to help you if you're going through a difficult time.

-Debt management plans can be a solution if you're having a difficult time with debt, but make sure that you get independent help and advice before you enter into one.
-If you're working with Lowell and decide to use a debt management plan, we will always work with your debt management plan provider to agree on an affordable and fair plan for you.
+Debt management plans can be a solution to address problem debt, but make sure that you get independent help and advice before you enter into one.
+If you're working with Lowell and decide to use a debt management plan, we will always work with your plan provider to agree on an affordable and fair plan for you.
 You can find more information about debt and working with Lowell in our debt guidance section.